 It's not something that's fostered in school - typically someone else tells you how you're doing!
 Teachers are often so caught up in the meeting the demands of the day, that they rarely have the luxury to muse on how things went.
-Moreover, teaching can be an isolating profession - one that dictates "custodial" time with students over "collaborative" time with peers.
-In an effort to help schools become more reflective learning environments, I've developed this "Taxonomy of Reflection" - modeled on Bloom's approach.
 Addressing Maslow’s Hierarchy of Needs with Technology.
 A major criticism I have of most educational institutions is that their primary focus is on students’ intellectual and cognitive development.

 When the bell rang, I knew that my class should be orderly and on task.
 But it simply wasn’t.
+In fact, it was often a bit of a disaster.
+I had an activity on the board for the students to complete, but no one did it.
 Untitled.
 Great School Leadership 4: People.
 Schools are made of people.

 In any school leadership role, there is a good case for saying that success is ultimately all about the people.
 The ethos, vision and strategy don’t exist in isolation; they exist in reference to the dynamics of the people who make up the organisation.
 There are lots of dimensions to this all-important people factor: Individual competence and capacity for professional development The dream scenario is to be surrounded by highly competent professionals, who drive themselves to excel in all that they do, make a significant contribution, accept accountability, support the school’s vision and ethos and continually seek to improve their practice.
 ERIC - Education Resources Information Center.
 Heutagogy and lifelong learning: A review of heutagogical practice and self-determined learning.